-The Company performs research and development under collaboration, license, grant and clinical development agreements.
-The Company's revenue primarily consists of collaboration agreements and grant agreements.
+The Company performs research and development under collaboration, license, grant, and clinical development agreements.
+The Company's revenue primarily consists of collaboration and license agreements, and grant funding agreements.
 At contract inception, the Company analyzes a revenue arrangement to determine the appropriate accounting under U.S. GAAP.
-Currently, the Company's revenue arrangements represent customer contracts within the scope of ASC Topic 606, Revenue from Contracts with Customers (Topic 606) ("ASC 606") or are subject to the contribution guidance in ASC Topic 958-605, Not-for-Profit Entities - Revenue Recognition ("ASC 958-605"), which applies to business entities that receive contributions within the scope of ASC 958-605.
+Currently, the Company's revenue arrangements represent customer contracts within the scope of ASC Topic 606, Revenue from Contracts with Customers (Topic 606) ("ASC 606") or grant funding agreements subject to the contribution guidance in ASC Topic 958-605, Not-for-Profit Entities - Revenue Recognition ("ASC 958-605"), which applies to business entities that receive contributions within the scope of ASC 958-605.

-For collaboration agreements, the Company analyzes such arrangements to assess whether they involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities.
+For collaboration and license agreements, the Company analyzes to assess whether such arrangements involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities.
 This assessment is performed throughout the life of the arrangement based on changes in the responsibilities of all parties in the arrangement.
 For collaboration arrangements that are considered to be in the scope of the collaboration guidance and that contain multiple elements, the Company first determines which elements of the collaboration are deemed to be within the scope of the collaboration guidance and those that are more reflective of a vendor-customer relationship and, therefore, within the scope of the revenue with contracts with customers guidance.
 Elements of collaboration arrangements that are reflective of a vendor-customer relationship are accounted for pursuant to the revenue from contracts with customers guidance.
 The terms of the licensing and collaboration agreements entered into typically include payment of one or more of the following: non-refundable, up-front fees; development, regulatory, and commercial milestone payments; payments for manufacturing supply services; and royalties on net sales of licensed products.
-Each of these payments results in license, collaboration and other revenue from contracts with customers guidance is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received in exchange for those goods or services.
+Each of these payments results in license, collaboration and other revenues, except for revenues from royalties on net sales of licensed products, which are classified as royalty revenues.
+The core principle of the accounting for revenue from contracts with customers guidance is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received in exchange for those goods or services.